trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 Including the `AutoInject` module will make sure that the specified dependencies are injected (using [dependency injection](#dependency-injection)) into the [operation's context](#dependencies) at instantiation time.

+## Inheritance

+To share code and pipe, use class inheritance.

+{% callout %}
+Try to avoid inheritance and use [composition](#nested) instead.
+{% endcallout %}

+You can inherit from any kind of operation.

+{{  "operation_test.rb:inh-new" | tsnippet }}

+In this example, the `New` class will have a pipe as follows.

+{{  "operation_test.rb:inh-new-pipe" | tsnippet }}

+In addition to Ruby's normal class inheritance semantics, the operation will also copy the pipe.
+You may then add further steps to the subclass.

+{{  "operation_test.rb:inh-create" | tsnippet }}

+This results in the following pipe.

+{{  "operation_test.rb:inh-create-pipe" | tsnippet }}

+Inheritance is great to eliminate redundancy.
+Pipes and step code can easily be shared amongst groups of operations.

+Be weary, though, that you are tightly coupling flow and implementation to each other.
+Once again, try to use Trailblazer's [compositional](#nested) semantics over inheritance.

+### Inheritance: Override

+Per default, calling an existing macro will override the old one, in the same position.
+Overriding works by step name.

+Consider the following base operation.

+{{  "operation_test.rb:override-app" | tsnippet }}

+Subclasses can now override predefined steps.

+{{  "operation_test.rb:override-new" | tsnippet }}

+The pipe flow will remain the same.

+{{  "operation_test.rb:override-pipe" | tsnippet }}

+Use the `:name` option to assign a new name if you don't want to override an existing step.

 ## Step Macros

 Trailblazer provides predefined steps to for all kinds of business logic.